FREE AstroScience SEARCH ENGINE

 Monday, April 3, 2023

-NASA has unveiled the four astronauts participating in the historic Artemis II lunar mission, including three Americans - Reid Wiseman, Victor Glover, Christina Koch - and one Canadian, Jeremy Hansen.
-This groundbreaking mission, scheduled for November 2024, aims to send the Orion spacecraft with a crew on the Space Launch System for the first time.
-The astronauts will spend approximately nine days in space, testing the spacecraft's approach to the Moon and safely returning to Earth.
+In an unprecedented move, NASA has announced the quartet of astronauts who will embark on the ground-breaking Artemis II lunar mission.
+The team, composed of three Americans - Reid Wiseman, Victor Glover, Christina Koch, and one Canadian, Jeremy Hansen, is set to make history.
+Scheduled for November 2024, the mission's primary objective is to propel the Orion spacecraft with a crew on board the Space Launch System for the first time ever, marking a key milestone in space exploration.
+The astronauts are anticipated to spend approximately nine days in space, testing the spacecraft's lunar approach and ensuring safe return to Earth.

-The Artemis II mission follows the successful unmanned Artemis I mission and sets the stage for the highly anticipated Artemis III mission, which will land the first woman and another man on the Moon between late 2025 and early 2026.
-Preparations for Artemis II are well underway at the Kennedy Space Center, with a new giant tank designed to hold over 5 million liters of liquid hydrogen to speed up launch attempts for future missions.
+The Artemis II mission, following the successful unmanned Artemis I mission, is paving the way for the eagerly-awaited Artemis III mission.
+This latter mission, expected to occur between late 2025 and early 2026, promises to land the first woman and another man on the moon's surface.
+The preparations for Artemis II are well underway at the Kennedy Space Center, with a unique, colossal tank designed to accommodate over 5 million liters of liquid hydrogen to expedite future launch attempts.

 0 commenti: